oneapi-src/oneAPI-tab/tab-level-zero/README.rst

 `Slides <presentations/22ww24_LevelZeroSpec_TAB.pptx>`__

-* Call to action

-  * Contribute to specification

-    * github issues
-    * contribute changes

-  * help us evolve level zero

-    * what are the new features

-  * topics for future TAB meetings
+- Spec.1.4 has been published in May
+- Starting with Level Zero spec. v1.5.
+- Scripts generate spec and headers from API spec and programming guide; covering YAML, headers, implementation to make sure codes are compiled, and API spec.
+Programming guides are validated by script.
+- Trying to ensure backward compatibility: minor version increment, major version increment
+- Next steps: release spec dev framework, post spec issues from internal repo, organize candidate spec update for spec v1.5.
+- Pls contribute to Level Zero spec, help us evolve Level Zero, and propose new feature required.
+What Level Zero topics should be covered in future TAB meeting?

-Q: What is relationship between spec and implementation?
+- What's the relationship between Implementation and spec?
 Spec without implementation led to errors that are hard to fix.
 Now we wait for implementation before finalization.
 Prove out a feature as an extension, even if inclusion in spec is the goal.

 Discussion Topic:  Separation of Sysman from core Level Zero APIs
 -----------------------------------------------------------------

-* sysman (system management) APIs are tightly coupled to core
-* Problem

-  * need way to enable sysman without an environment variable
-  * application need sysman properties, don't want to replicate sysman in core api
-  * some application don't need sysman without core APIs

-* proposals

-  * separate initialization APIs
-  * separate drivers
-  * make sysman support optional in API

-* discussion topics

-  * does the proposal solve the problem?
-  * is backwards compatible required?
-  * do we need to separate privileged/unprivileged sysman
-  * do other tools need to be decoupled?
+`Slides <presentations/22ww24_Sysman_TAB.pptx>`__

+- Currently LZ Sysman is tightly coupled to LZ Core APIs, a problem is that it's unclear who should enable Sysman, and how and when.
+- Proposal from Ben: Add a zeslnit() for initializing sysman, independent of zelnit(), add query functions for sysman driver and device support, add function to get sysman handle from coreAPI handle, consider enumerating sysman separately from core APIs.
+- Questions from Ben: right direction?
+How important is backward compatibility?
+Do we need to separate privileged sysman form unprivileged sysman?
+How to handle ZES-ENABLE_SYSMAN_LOW_POWER?
+Do we need to decouple other tools as well (e.g. debugging)?
+- Servesh - how will we separate Sysman from the Core?
+We'd enable decouple…but answer is it all depends.
+- Peng Tu - will it make easier for a developer to enable Level Zero in that way?
+Currently most SYCL users don't use Sysman, so we still need more feedback.
+- Brice Videau (from Argonne) - Agree.  this is only way…decoupling is a good idea.
+- Juan (from Manchester) - Running different version should be ok?
+  Implementation details.
+Interchanging devices.
+- Why do we need to initialize Sysman?
+We want the architecture to be able to initialize separately.
+You need a specific dependency.
+The right flow is to check the dependency and initialize Sysman.
+It's more like requirement.
+- Servesh: It seems like the target is for accelerators…future is device sitting in CPU and other devices probably.
+Have you thought about supporting the demand for those?
+We'll make sure that ver 2.0 would be refactoring some functionality to cover such heterogeneous platform support requirement.
+Specs will be evolved but when?
+Not this year…but next few years.
+Need to be more flexible for supporting heterogeneous environment.
+What's the philosophy behind Level Zero?
+Level Zero needs to be visible so developers can flexibly define another abstraction layer higher as needed while emulating devices.
+We'll need to clean up the challenge going forward.
+- Brice Videau: What's driving Level Zero ver 2.0?
+Runtime is doing poor job for enabling Level Zero in general.
+Need to cover some functionality to make it implemented effciently, but has not seen it on Level Zero.
+Rebuilding OPEN CL---some members don't like the idea.
+TAB is a goold place to tackle the issue.

 Q: How much separation would this mean for the implementation?